0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/sftp-single-user-server.md

 ### Resilience

 Our product has built in resilience to make sure that you don't lose all your data, or lose connectivity by a changing IP.
-Our CloudFormation provides a qucik qay to be up end running with all that you need.
+Our CloudFormation provides a quick way to be up end running with all that you need.

 # 🗂 CloudFormation

-Before you clikc on the button, make sure to [subscribe first](https://aws.amazon.com/marketplace/pp/B08R9BKR8Q) to the product on the AWS Marketplace.
+Before you click on the button, make sure to [subscribe first](https://aws.amazon.com/marketplace/pp/B08R9BKR8Q) to the product on the AWS Marketplace.

 <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=zer0x4447-SFTP-Single-User&templateURL=https://s3.amazonaws.com/0x4447-drive-cloudformation/sftp-single-user-server.json">
 <img align="left" style="float: left; margin: 0 10px 0 0;" src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png"></a>